kgrgreer/foam3/nanopay/src/net/nanopay/security/README.md

 ### Overview

-The EncryptingDAO is a DAO that adapts all objects to/from an EncryptedObject class.
+EncryptingDAO is a DAO that adapts all objects to/from an EncryptedObject class.
 The original input data is converted to a JSON string and that string is encrypted and wrapped in an EncryptedObject.
 When objects are selected from the DAO, the data is decrypted to its original form.
 By default, the EncryptingDAO uses a 256 bit AES key which is fetched from the system's KeyStoreManager or newly generated if a key does not exist.
 The alias of the key should be the class name of the Object being stored in the DAO.
 For example, if one is storing User's, the alias would be "foam.nanos.auth.User".

 ### Usage

-The EncryptingDAO is a ProxyDAO; all that is required is a delegate.
+EncryptingDAO is a ProxyDAO; all that is required is a delegate.
 By default, the DAO uses a 256 bit AES key and encrypts using AES/GCM/NoPadding as the Cipher algorithm.

 ```
 // set up delegate